CASE STUDY

 • Demonstrating each charity’s programmes met the community partnership guidelines

-In response to the challenges identified at the beginning of the project, our first step was to set up weekly governance calls with representatives from all Trust charities within the NEL ICS.
-We used these meetings to agree and document terms of references for the group, how the money would be managed, and track each organisation’s progress.
+Our first step was to set up weekly governance calls with representatives from all Trust charities within the NEL ICS.
+We used these meetings to agree and document terms of reference for the group, how the money would be managed, and track each organisation’s progress.

 We ensured each charity’s application clearly demonstrated the following: